-Impact on P-12 learning and development is a necessary component for determining effectiveness of a teacher preparation program .
-A pilot multiple case study was conducted in Spring 2021 to ascertain the impact of completers on P-12 learning and development.
-Completers of three different programs (n=4 completers) participated in a case study to determine teaching impact.
+Impact on P-12 learning and development is a necessary component for determining effectiveness of a teacher preparation program.
+A pilot multiple case study was conducted from Spring 2021 - Spring 2022 to ascertain the impact of completers on P-12 learning and development.
+Phase 1 was completed in Spring 2021 and Phase 2 was completed Fall 2021 to Spring 2022.
+Completers of three different programs (n=6 completers) participated in this case study to determine teaching impact.
 The results of the case study are summarized below.
 Overall, completers made a positive impact and were effective in increasing P-12 student learning and development.